JuliaLang/www.julialang.org/blog/2021/03/julia-1.6-highlights.md

 _Kristoffer Carlsson_

-For Julia release 0.6, formatting of stacktraces [went through an overhaul](https://julialang.org/blog/2017/04/repl-0.6-highlights/#printing_of_stack_traces) and in this release [`@jkrumbiegel`](https://github.com/jkrumbiegel) made further improvements on this area (implemented in [#36134](https://github.com/JuliaLang/julia/pull/36134)).
+Way back in Julia release 0.6, formatting of stacktraces [went through an overhaul](https://julialang.org/blog/2017/04/repl-0.6-highlights/#printing_of_stack_traces) and in this release [`@jkrumbiegel`](https://github.com/jkrumbiegel) made further improvements on this area (implemented in [#36134](https://github.com/JuliaLang/julia/pull/36134)).
 Let's look at an example of the old stacktrace printing and compare it to the new one: